sing-group/seda/seda-docs/source/operations.rst

 Translate
 ---------

-This operation allows to translate nucleic acid sequences to their corresponding peptide sequences.
+This operation allows nucleic acid sequences to be translated their corresponding amino acid sequences.
 It can translate to the three forward and three reverse frames, and output multiple frame translations at once.

 The configuration panel allows to specify: